-With Google Analytics on your website, you’ll be able to answer questions like:
+With Google Analytics (GA) on your website, you’ll be able to answer questions like:

-Which marketing campaigns are the most or least successful based on real-time metrics?
+- Which marketing campaigns are the most or least successful based on real-time metrics?

 If you don’t even have a Google Analytics account yet, the whole process will take you about 15 minutes from start to finish.

 Important: this process requires you to have Google Tag Manager installed on your site—this is the tool we recommend you use to install and manage all your tracking codes, including Google Analytics.
 If you haven’t done this, here’s a guide on how to install Google Tag Manager on a Squarespace site.

 If you want to save this tutorial for later, you can download a copy through the form below.

 The first step is to grab your Universal Analytics (UA) tracking ID from your Google Analytics account.

 The first step is to grab your tracking ID from your Google Analytics account.